gabrielfalcao/plant/spec/intro.md

-with search operations you start moving through other nodes that represent paths, they can be folders or files, in fact every possible path in the disk your software is operating on is a potential "plant" node.
-(But it's also given my personal affection towards plants and vegetables).
+with search operations you start moving through other nodes that represent paths, they can be folders or files, in fact every possible path in the disk your software is operating on is a potential "plant" node. *(Though it's also given my personal affection towards plants and vegetables)*

 ## Primer